vibhor-mehrotra/Scanner/README.md

 ## Unit Tests

 Scanner include a suite of unit tests within the test subdirectory.
-These tests can be simply run by executing the test action.
+These tests can be run simply be executed the test action on the platform framework you would like to test.

+## License

+Scanner is released under the MIT license.